mrollano/Thesis_MariaRollano/README.md

 > Caiyue Xu, Changming Zhang, Yanmin Zhou, Zhipeng Wang, Ping Lu, Bin He
 > [arXiv:2403.05225](https://doi.org/10.48550/arXiv.2403.05225)

-The main objective of this thesis is to infer trust levels using electroencephalography (EEG) signals combined with artificial intelligence (AI) models in a human-robot cooperation task.
+The main objective of this thesis is to infer trust levels using electroencephalography (EEG) signals combined with artificial intelligence (AI) models in a human-robot cooperation task, using the publicly available EEGTrust dataset provided by the original authors.

-This work replicates the experimental framework proposed by Xu et al., using their publicly available EEGTrust dataset and preprocessing pipeline.

-Beyond replication, it proposes six systematic experimental approaches that vary the validation mode, number of input features, and temporal segmentation strategy.
+To that end, we replicate the reference study, following the same methodology, dataset, and experimental pipeline.
+Furthermore, we extend their work by proposing six systematic experimental approaches that vary the validation mode, number of input features, and data segmentation strategy.
 Each configuration serves as a distinct pipeline on which a consistent set of models is trained and evaluated:

 - K-Nearest Neighbors (KNN)
 - Support Vector Machine (SVM)